THE HOME OF WATCH CULTURE

 Omega Seamaster Diver 300M White Stormtrooper

 If you’re a fan of the Stormtrooper look but don’t want to stretch too far into stylised looks, the Omega Seamaster Diver 300M in white offers just a taste of the aesthetic while still remaining versatile.
 Even if you ignore the heritage and quality you get with a brand like Omega, the proportions of this watch are just stunning.
 The applied indices have blackened surrounds that are just thick enough to be perfectly legible without seeming over the top, and the ceramic dial with its laser-cut wave pattern offers subtle texture and intrigue.
-The Calibre 8800 is one of Omega’s latest generations of in-house movement, featuring the famous co-axial escapement as well as Master Chronometer certification from METAS.
-Price: US$5,900
+The Calibre 8800 is one of Omega’s latest generation in-house movements, featuring the famous Co-Axial escapement as well as Master Chronometer certification from METAS.
+Price: US$5,900 (on rubber), US$6,200 (on bracelet)

 Chanel J12